 - insufficient function of the thyroid gland – hypothyroidism.

-A longer list of clinical factors associated with prolonged QTc can be found here.
+You may want to check a longer list of clinical factors associated with prolonged QTc.

 QT prolonging drugs

 There are many drugs with prolongation of QT as one of their side effects.
 It can be a result of treatment with anti-arrhythmic drugs, such as amiodarone and sotalol, antibiotics like macrolides (erythromycin) and quinolones (levofloxacin), antihistamines, a number of pharmaceuticals used in psychiatry and many others.
 A list of QT prolonging drugs can be found under this link.